cocoasystems/katalon-maven/README.md

 ## Limitations

 * The plugin implements only a basic subset of the command-line options that Katalon supports.
 I will add the rest in the near future.
+See [Supported Parameters](supported-parameters.md).
 * The project lacks unit tests.
 I am a huge fan of unit-testing, and will add tests soon.
 * The plugin interacts with Katalon via a Java shell command execution.
 It might be cleaner to use Java/Groovy library calls, but I have not found a way to do that.